Last Updated on May 8, 2021 by queenie mak

 Where to eat Scallion Pancake

-I especially really like the scallion pancake with egg and basil at Tian Jin Flaky Scallion Pancake (天津蔥抓餅) in Taipei.
-You know the pancake is good when there is a long queue.
+- Tian Jin Flaky Scallion Pancake (天津蔥抓餅) in Taipei – You know the pancake is good when there is a long queue.
 Even though it sounds weird to add egg and basil in the scallion pancake, the combination of ingredients is mind-blowing!

-Another good place is the one I found in Hualien.
-Scallion Pancake (炸彈蔥油餅黃車) is famous for their scallion pancake and there is always a long queue.
+- Yellow Car Fried Spring Onion Pancake (炸彈蔥油餅黃車) in Hualien – This food stall is famous for their scallion pancake and there is always a long queue.
 I went back a couple of times and always see massive line-ups.
 But it is worth the wait!

 Taiwanese breakfast might be my favourite type of breakfast!
 And I love all kinds of breakfast food, but the Taiwanese really know how to make a solid meal in the morning.